Modeling Cell Populations Measured By Flow Cytometry With Covariates Using Sparse Mixture of Regressions: Application to Seaflow cruise

 \subsubsection{Application to 1-dimensional cell diameter data}

 In this section, we apply our model to 1-dimensional cytograms at the hourly time resolution.
-The 1-dimensional setting is useful for visualization because single plots can display the entire data and fitted model parameters, displaying cluster means $\{\mu_{k \cdot} \in \R^{T}\}_1^K$ as lines and cluster probabilities $\{\pi_{k \cdot} \in \R^T\}_1^K$ as line thickness, as well as shaded 95\% probability regions around the means from the estimated covariance.
-The estimated means and probabilities are shown in Figure \ref{fig:1d}, and the estimated coefficients can be seen in Table~\ref{tab:1d-coef-table}.
+The 1-dimensional setting is useful for visualization because single plots can display the entire data and fitted model parameters, displaying cluster means $\{\bmu_{k \cdot} \in \R^{T}\}_1^K$ as lines and cluster probabilities $\{\pi_{k \cdot} \in \R^T\}_1^K$ as line thickness, as well as shaded approximate 95\% conditional density intervals from $\phi(\cdot, \bmu_{kt}, \bSigma_k)$.
+The estimated means and probabilities are shown in Figure \ref{fig:1d}, and the estimated coefficients can be seen in Table 2 of the Supplement.

 Overall, the estimated model effectively captures the visual patterns in the cytogram data.
 Clusters $3$ and $5$ correspond to two well-known populations called \textit{Synechococcus} and \textit{Prochlorococcus}, respectively.
 The most prominent phenomenon is the daily fluctuation of the mean of cluster $5$, which is clearly predicted using a combination of time-lagged sunlight and ocean altimetry.
 Also notable is change in probability of cluster $3$, which is predicted well by physical and chemical covariates such as sea surface temperature and phosphate.
 The overlapping two clusters $3$ and $4$ are also accurately captured as separate clusters.